Elmiron Class Action Lawsuit

 People who have taken Elmiron by doctor's prescription for treatment of IC, Painful Bladder Syndrome (PBS), arthritis, or any other condition, and who have developed vision problems, may have legal rights to receive substantial compensation for the harm the drug appears likely to have caused to their eyesight.

-The Dolman Law Group and Sibley Dolman represent patients who have suffered injuries and health complications by taking dangerous medication.
+The Dolman Law Group represent numerous individuals who have suffered injuries and health complications by taking dangerous medications.
 Contact our Elmiron Lawsuit Attorneys today to learn how taking Elmiron may have put your vision at risk, and what the law may entitle you to receive as compensation.

 Elmiron Lawsuits: IC Drug Linked to Blindness and Eye Problems